nga-27/fantasy-football-scratchpad/README.md

 You'll need a few configuration things first.

-1) Copy-paste your own copy of `.env.example` and save it as `.env`.
+1. Copy-paste your own copy of `.env.example` and save it as `.env`.

-2) You'll need to fill out the keys in the `.env` file. `ESPN_SWID` and `ESPN_S2` are found by [inspecting the ESPN site](https://github.com/cwendt94/espn-api/discussions/150).
+2. You'll need to fill out the keys in the `.env` file. `ESPN_SWID` and `ESPN_S2` are found by [inspecting the ESPN site](https://github.com/cwendt94/espn-api/discussions/150).
 You optionally will have the opportunity to set the playing and bench position your league offers.

-3) The other keys are found by one's own league sites.
+3. The other keys are found by one's own league sites.
 Note, since I'm managing two leagues simultaneously (i.e. the point of this repo), I have two keys for league IDs.
 I randomly named them "regions" of NE and SW.
 You can have w/e you want, but for this work, keep the key names as they are.

-4) **Optional**- if planning to use the `ff_job.sh` shell script to have it run every 5ish minutes until 11:45pm (local time), then you'll want to fill out `SHARE_DIRECTORY_PATH` and `INPUT_SOURCE_PATH`. ["Cron" script](#cron)
+4. **Optional**- if planning to use the `ff_job.sh` shell script to have it run every 5ish minutes until 11:45pm (local time), then you'll want to fill out `SHARE_DIRECTORY_PATH` and `INPUT_SOURCE_PATH`. ["Cron" script](#cron)

 Once you have these pieces, it's a good time to run `python explore_api.py`.
 This will ensure you have proper connection to the ESPN API.

+---

+# Updates

-## Simplicity in Release `0.3.0+` (`fantasy_football.py`)
+## `0.3.0+` Simplicity of a Single Script (`fantasy_football.py`)

 Starting in release `0.3.0`, the separate managing scripts became high-level wrapper functions.
 In their place, the function `fantasy_football.py` handles all repo-based functionality.
 (The documentation for the "old" way is still [here](documentation/release-0_2_0.md#Release2), but deprecated.)
 That all being said, `0.3.0` and beyond is **not backward compatible**, meaning if you want to run an individual script for reasons unknown, you have to revert your branch back to the `0.2.0` release and then run them.